Yago/YSS/README.md

 #YSS : Yago Style Sheet

->YSS is styleguide framwork written in **PHP and jQuery**.
+>YSS is styleguide framework written in **PHP and jQuery**.
 It display nicely all your commented CSS to create a very usefull tool.

 ##Features
 * YSS can read Markdown comments in multiple CSS files.